DevExpress-Examples/blazor-DxGrid-Bind-To-Web-Api-Service/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DataGrid for Blazor - How to bind the Web API Service
+# Grid for Blazor - How to bind the Web API Service

-The Data Grid was moved to maintenance support mode.
-No new features/capabilities will be added to this component.
-We recommend that you [migrate](https://docs.devexpress.com/Blazor/403162/grid/migrate-from-data-grid-to-grid) to the [Grid](https://docs.devexpress.com/Blazor/403143/grid) component.

 You can use the HttpClient to obtain data from the remote service.
-Save data to a collection and bind the Data Grid to it.
+Save data to a collection and bind the Grid to it.

 ![Data Grid with Data from External Service](images/application-page.png)